 - each delivery will have the same steps (repeatable)

 Release Engineer takes ownership of the delivery pipeline, which allows establishing a predictable path at any moment: from an idea as a requirement to a feature as a value received by the end users.

-III Level: Deployment Process
+Level 3: Deployment Process

 Deployment Process level is equal to the Maslow’s social level.
 Same as with the person’s need for the family and socialization, companies need to establish an agreement with those involved in the development process.
 Everyone should work within the processes according to a set of specific rules, and with the understanding of the final goal and values.

 On this level, all preceding processes scale further and require collaboration of several teams or departments.